EugenM03/simple--ai--chess/README.md

 ## Introduction

-BlitzBolt is a command-line based chess game written in C language (only!), designed for players who want to enjoy a quick game of chess on their computer.
+BlitzBolt is a command-line-based chess game written in C language (only!), designed for players who want to enjoy a quick game of chess on their computer.
 It is a complex yet fun game that you can play against an AI or with another player.

 The game features a standard 8x8 chess board, with pieces that move according to the standard chess rules.
-The environment where all the action is happening (sadly enough) is the console command you are currently running the game.
+The environment where all the action is happening (sadly enough) is the console interface where you are currently running the game.
 The game also features a basic AI opponent, which provides a (somewhat) good challenge for beginners and casual players.

 ---
 &nbsp;